jeffrey31033/sales_analysis/README.md

 -	MYSQL – Building Data Warehouse and Execute Queries
 -	Tableau – Visualizing Data from Data Warehouse

-### First Phase – Building Data Warehouse
+### First Phase

-To acquire a more profound understanding of customer behavior and product-related insights, my initial choice for the first column is order id.
-I then aggregate diverse facets of revenue and discounts associated with different product types across various orders.
+During the initial phase, I focused on constructing a data warehouse, gaining deeper insights into customer behavior and product-related trends.
+I began by selecting the order id as the primary column.
+Following this, I aggregated various aspects of revenue and discounts linked to different product types, spanning across numerous orders.

-### Second Phase – Exploratory Data Analysis
+### Second Phase

+In the second phase, my attention shifted to performing exploratory data analysis and utilized queries on the newly established data warehouse.
+I organized these queries into three key areas: customer, country, and product

 #### Customer